Papua New Guinea National Museum and Art Gallery: History

 In 1889 the British governor of Papua New Guinea, William Macgregor began a collecting programme in order to create a collection of natural history specimens and objects reflecting the uniqueness of the animals and cultures in the territory.
 The initial aim of the program had also been to establish a museum, however the idea did not gain traction and the collection was ultimately dispersed to a number of museums in Australia, until such a time as the country had its own museum.

+Following the establishment of the Territory of Papua, the Australian administration quickly established two museums in Port Moresby.
+The Economic Museum established by Staniforth Smith in 1907 focused on natural history, including geological and mineralogical specimens, timber, and agricultural horticultural products.
+The Anthropology Museum established by Hubert Murray in 1914 focused more on ethnography with a collection centred around indigenous artefacts, many of which originated from Murray's private collection.
+However, its existence as a standalone museum was short-lived as a decision was made to send most of its collection to Australia by 1916 for budgetary reasons.

-During the 1950s, the development of a museum progressed: in 1953 an Antiquities Ordinance was established and a new programme of collection begun.
+During the 1950s, the development of a national museum progressed: in 1953 an Antiquities Ordinance was established and a new programme of collection begun.
 A board of trustees for the proposed establishment of the museum was formed in 1954.
 The Public Museums and Art Galleries Ordinance was created in 1956 established the Papua New Guinea Public Museum and Art Gallery.

 The museum collections were initially housed in disused government buildings, and in 1960 they moved to an old hospital.
 However progress was difficult due to a lack of specialised staff and facilities.
 From 1973, the government, funded in part by a grant from Australia, set out on a Cultural Development Program, which committed to the development of the museum.
 This was, and continues to be, in recognition of the impact that Australian colonial administration had on Papua New Guinea.

 During the 1960s the museum was also charged with control of the trade in cultural artefacts, under the Papua New Guinea National Cultural Property (Preservation) Act of 1965.
 However this was difficult for the institution to implement for several years, due to inadequate resourcing.

 An A-20 was repatriated to the museum from Australia in 2025, following the completion of the Aviation Heritage Centre.
 The new facility also includes a display about American ace Dick Bong.